kayserifserif/kayserifserif/README.md

 # Hi there, welcome! 👋

 I’m a creative technologist interested in designing and developing for interactive or experiential media.
-I’m particularly interested in poetic tools.
+I particularly love making poetic tools.
 Current research interests include: critical code studies, internet culture and language, interface aesthetics, electronic literature, and poetic tech.

 This is a long but inexhaustive list of things and people I’m inspired by:
 - Critical code studies ← [Mark C. Marino](http://markcmarino.com/wordpress/)